Syrianus

 Syrianus (Συριανός, Syrianos; died c.
-437 A.D.) was a Greek Neoplatonist philosopher, and head of Plato's Academy in Athens, succeeding his teacher Plutarch of Athens in 431/432 A.D.
-He is important as the teacher of Proclus, and, like Plutarch and Proclus, as a commentator on Plato and Aristotle.
+437 AD) was a Greek Neoplatonic philosopher, and head of Plato's Academy in Athens, succeeding his teacher Plutarch of Athens in 431/432 AD.
+He is important as the teacher of Proclus, and, like Plutarch of Athens and Proclus, as a commentator on Plato and Aristotle.
 His best-known extant work is a commentary on the Metaphysics of Aristotle.
 He is said to have written also on the De Caelo and the De Interpretatione of Aristotle and on Plato's Timaeus.

 Life

 He was a native of Alexandria, Egypt and the son of Philoxenus.
 We know little of his personal history, but that he came to Athens, and studied with great zeal under Plutarch of Athens, the head of the Neoplatonist school, who regarded him with great admiration and affection, and appointed him as his successor.
 He is important as the teacher of Proclus and Hermias.
 Proclus regarded him with the greatest veneration, and gave directions that at his death he should be buried in the same tomb with Themistius.